Paul1708/IFP_Tanks/Documentation/Requirement Analysis/Requirement Analysis.md

 Following weapons are available:

 - **50cal**: This gun shoots a straight flying shell which gets destroyed by hitting a wall.
 - **Rocket launcher**: The rocket launcher shoots a rocket which homes to an nearby enemy tanks position by updating its target location several times.
-The rocket cannot dodge and is destroyed as soon as it hits a wall.
+The rocket itself cannot dodge and is destroyed as soon as it hits a wall.
-- **Laser**: The laser fires instantaneously in a straight line damaging all enemies in it's path.
+- **Laser**: The laser fires, after a short charging time, in a straight line damaging all enemies in it's path but it stops when hitting a wall.
 The "projectile" of the laser has no travelling time.
 - **Grenade launcher**: The grenade launcher fires in an arc allowing the grenades to travel over a wall and damage all enemies in a small damage radius.

 #### 2.2.1.5.
 Damage and death